siddharth-karale/Cat-Vs-Dog-Deep-Learning/README.md

 ## Folder Structure:

-* Data: This directory contains the Cat Vs Dog dataset in CSV format.
 * Notebooks: This directory contains Jupyter notebooks with the Python code used for data analysis and visualization.
 * README.md: This file provides an overview of the project, objectives, and instructions for running the code.
 * LICENSE: This project is under the MIT License.